yinansong/Dis-Cover/readme.md

-###Project Name
-Dis-Cover
+##Dis-Cover

-###Project Description
+##Project Description
-Display my manhole collection and sort them in different ways.
+Dis-Cover is a platform for users to upload images and information of manhole covers in order to organize/sort them based on different characters and share them with other people interested in manhole covers.

+##Technology
 ###Gems Used
-Sinatra, Redis, Shotgun, Rackup, Rspec, JSON, pry, etc.
+#### In All Environments: Sinatra(1.4.5), redis(3.1.0), httparty, rack
+#### In Development Environment: Pry, Shotgun
+#### In Test Environment: Rspec

+##APIs Used
+Facebook, Instagram

-###Instructions for for downloading the code and running it on localhost:
+##Instructions for for downloading the code and running it on localhost:

-###Instructions for running the accompanying test suite
+##Instructions for running the accompanying test suite

-###Deploy the application to Heroku
+##Deploy the application to Heroku

-###Write a blog post about some aspect of the experience.
+##Write a blog post about some aspect of the experience.